 for the sector.

 The Kingdom needs to continue to uncover its abundant natural resources

-strengthen competitiveness and maximize value addition.
+strengthen competitiveness and maximise value addition.

 opportunities for innovative solutions from Australian companies that

 operate in similar environments in Australia and globally.
 The Saudi mining